 The Missouri Community College Association (MCCA) has followed the Department of Higher Education's guidelines in establishing college readiness standards for students entering community colleges.
 Students who do not have an ACT reading score or have a score below 18 are required to take the COMPASS reading placement test, which determines competency in reading.
+Test scores must be within the previous two years of registration.
 Students not meeting readiness standards for admission into certain courses or programs may be enrolled in developmental courses to help them qualify.